Privacy Policy

 Permissions

-bookmarks— read and update your bookmarks so we can attach custom icons.storage— persist your icon mappings locally.favicon— read the default favicon of a bookmark so we can show the "restore original" preview.scripting+ optional<all_urls>host access — only requested if you opt into priming (opening a bookmark's target once so Chrome caches the favicon).
+bookmarks— read and update your bookmarks so we can attach custom icons.storage— persist your icon mappings locally.favicon— read the default favicon of a bookmark so we can show the "restore original" preview.scripting— used to swap a bookmark's<link rel="icon">on the target page so Chrome caches your custom favicon, and (only in page-inject bookmarklet mode) to run a bookmarklet's source in the tab you clicked it from.- Optional

 Uninstalling